colinc86/wrappederror/README.md

 #### Trace

-Get an error trace by calling the `Trace` method.
+Get an error trace by calling the `Trace() string` method.
 This method returns a prettified string representation of an error with caller information.

 ```go
 // Print an error trace